NEW! Leading Advisors Reveal 2019 Year-End Strategies For Equity Comp And Company Stock

 Year-end planning can be tricky.
-We asked several leading financial advisors for their ideas on financial and tax planning at year-end.
+We asked several leading financial advisors for their ideas on financial and tax planning at year-end 2019 and year-beginning 2020.
 Here are their responses, presented in their own words.

 For year-end ideas from two other financial advisors, see Stockbrokers' Secrets: Year-End Planning For NQSOs, Restricted Stock, And RSUs.